gruntwork-io/toc/README.md

 - **Module:** Each Infrastructure Package consists one or more orthogonal modules that handle some specific aspect of that Infrastructure Package's functionality.
 Breaking the code up into multiple modules makes it easier to reuse and compose to handle many different use cases.

 - **Reference Architecture:** A best-practices way to combine all of Gruntwork's Infrastructure Packages into an end-to-end tech stack that contains just about all the infrastructure a company needs, including Docker clusters, databases, caches, load balancers, VPCs, CI servers, VPN servers, monitoring systems, log aggregation, alerting, secrets management, and so on.
 We build this all using infrastructure as code and immutable infrastructure principles, give you 100% of the code, and can get it deployed in minutes.
+Learn more about what is included in the Reference Architecture in our blog post [How to Build an End to End Production-Grade Architecture on AWS](https://blog.gruntwork.io/how-to-build-an-end-to-end-production-grade-architecture-on-aws-part-1-eae8eeb41fec).

 ## <a name="infrastructure-packages"></a>Infrastructure Packages